 Above all, it’s essential to remember that you are there to support the parents when visiting a new baby.
-Don’t hesitate to speak up and ask how you can help, and make sure not to overstay your welcome.
+Don’t hesitate to speak up, ask how you can help, and not overstay your welcome.
 Keep visits under an hour, ideally.

 Free ways to support a new parent